What Does it Mean?

 Demitasse – .
 Demitasse is French for “half a cup” and these cups would have been used for a strong black coffee after supper.

 English Bone China or Bone China – Bone china bearing these words were manufactured in the 20th Century

-EPNS – Electroplate Nickel Silver (Silver plating)
+EPNS – Electroplate Nickel Silver (Silver plating on nickel)